Alexander Pirnie

 Alexander Pirnie (April 16, 1903 – June 12, 1982) was an American politician.

 Early life and education

 Pirnie was born in Pulaski, New York, on April 16, 1903.
+In his youth he was educated at Pulaski Academy.
 He received his undergraduate degree from Cornell University in 1924 and his law degree from Cornell Law School in 1926.
 While at Cornell, Pirnie was also a member of the Quill and Dagger Society.
 After attaining admission to the bar, Pirnie practiced law in Utica, New York.

 Military service

 In 1924, he was commissioned a second lieutenant of Infantry in the Officers Reserve Corps.
 He later transferred to the Judge Advocate General's Corps, and volunteered to serve in Europe during World War II.
 Pirnie served as a major on the staff of Theater Service Forces.
 He received the Bronze Star Medal for his wartime service, and he continued to serve until retiring as a colonel.
 In 1951, he was elected president of the Judge Advocate's Association.
 He was a longtime member of the board of visitors at the Judge Advocate General's School.
 Pirnie received the Legion of Merit at his 1963 retirement ceremony.